thanyapat09/SWU_EG_Com-Project/README.md

 Use xampp to simulate the server

+Open Xampp and open Apache and Mysql.

 Open browser and go to /localhost/phpmyadmin/

 import file dashboard_db.sql

-Go back to Xampp and open Apache and Mysql.